top of page

 One of the biggest savers for fear, anxiety, or depression, is practicing mindfulness.
 Mindfulness is a type of mediation in which you focus on being deeply aware of your senses and being in the present moment without judgment.

-We spend too much time in our head, problem-solving, thinking negatively, daydreaming, and other thoughts that can be toxic.
-Practicing mindfulness helps you bring inner peace, accepting yourself, focus on your breathing, and brings awareness to the world around you.
+We spend too much time in our heads, problem-solving, thinking negatively, daydreaming, and other thoughts that can be toxic.
+Practicing mindfulness helps you bring inner peace, accept yourself, focus on your breathing, and brings awareness to the world around you.

 Tip 3: Make a list

-We all know what it is feels like to lack discipline or inefficiency.
-We wake up, asking ourselves, “what do I need to do today” and wasting hours and hours of time before we know it.
-Before going to bed, take out your notepad and a pen, create a to-do list that you would like to accomplish the next day.
+We all know what it feels like to lack discipline or inefficiency.
+We wake up, asking ourselves, “What do I need to do today” and wasting hours and hours of time before we know it.
+Before going to bed, take out your notepad and a pen, and create a to-do list that you would like to accomplish the next day.

 Tip 4: Be realistic

 We often set drastic goals and find ourselves burned out or extremely overwhelmed that we never get to fully accomplish them.
 Be real with yourself, start by setting small goals.
-If your undertaking big projects, break them down into more manageable segments.
-Draw out a road-map if you must and divide them into smaller tasks.
+If you're undertaking big projects, break them down into more manageable segments.
+Draw out a road map if you must and divide them into smaller tasks.

 Tip 5: Minimize distractions